XeryusTC/map18xx/README.md

 in total) and sheets with tiles to print and play and play a specific game of 18xx.
 It will also generate a map on which the tiles can be placed.

+### New game mode
+Creates a new game that can be used for PBEM.
+A game allows you to place tiles and tokens on a map without modifying the original map.

+### State mode
+Generates files to display the current state of a game started by the New game mode.
+It will create a map and manifest that reflect the tiles and tokens that have been placed.
+The manifest lists how many tiles are still available to be placed.

 # Command line arguments
 A list of command line options is given below: